denisalevi/voidrice/.scripts/SCRIPTS.md

 # Directory of Scripts

+XXX: Denis: I moved everything from .scripts into .local/bin (similar to voidrice upstream)
+     But the information here might still be useful

 I keep all my user-created scripts here in `~/.scripts/`.
 Scripts are sorted into sub-directories for easy management, and all are seamlessly added to `$PATH` with the command below in `~/.profile`: